 Was There Severe Injury or Harm Caused by the Breach?

 Successfully suing for malpractice requires proof that significant damage was caused by the breach of duty of care.
 For example, a negligent misdiagnosis that allows an illness, such as cancer, to progress unchecked may provide grounds for a successful lawsuit.
 However, if a misdiagnosis causes no physical harm to the patient does not meet those elements.
 Therefore, the existence of a resulting injury is a necessary factor in the consideration of a medical lawsuit.

 In a medical malpractice lawsuit, the plaintiff – that is, the patient who is suing for malpractice – bears the burden of proof.
 This means that the defendant doctor or hospital is not responsible for proving adherence to the duty of care.
 Instead, the plaintiff must present sufficient evidence to demonstrate that the standard of care was breached, what the breach was, and how the breach caused the injury.
 For example, sometimes it is difficult to pursue cases where there is insufficient evidence of the cause of death when no autopsy is performed.

 Successful lawsuits of this kind require a wide range of compelling evidence, including testimonials from other medical professionals.
 An experienced medical malpractice lawyer can assemble and assess the available evidence and, based on this, determine the likelihood of success in a given case.

 If you believe you may have a medical malpractice claim, it is important to select a lawyer who is highly skilled and experienced in this complex field.

-The medical malpractice attorneys at Bertram Law Group, PLLC focus exclusively on medical malpractice and catastrophic personal injury cases.
+The medical malpractice attorneys at Bertram & Murphy focus exclusively on medical malpractice and catastrophic personal injury cases.
 Our skilled lawyers have secured significant compensation for many clients, as our past case results show.

 Call us or contact us online to schedule a free review of your case today.